kdbeall/vespene/docs/source/pipelines.rst

    * Deploy

 "Stage" is an unfortunately confusing for a name of a stage.
 In the industry, we often mean "Stage" to refer to a staging environment that simulates production as "stage".
-When we say "Vespene stage" here, we mean a pipeline *step*, like each stage of a rocket seperation.
+When we say "Vespene stage" here, we mean a pipeline *step*, like each stage of a rocket separation.

 Ok, so, if you ran the "tutorial_setup" command mentioned in the :ref:`tutorial`, you already have some stage names set up.
 If not, you'll need to make some by going into the Stage tab as a superuser and adding some.